Sexual Orientation

 Being on the counselor side of the ‘couch’ affords us (counselors) the privilege of hearing people’s stories.
 Loads of stories.
 There’s beauty in this, but there’s also a deep sadness.
 In working with people who identify as lesbian, gay, or bisexual (to name a few), it’s not uncommon to hear stories of prejudice and discrimination from previous counseling and/or mental health service providers.

 This is not what you will get when you come to The Counseling Hub.
-Our counselors specialize in lgbt+ issues and take great pride in being as inclusive and affirming as possible.
+Our counselors specialize in LGBTQ+ issues and take great pride in being as inclusive and affirming as possible.
 Additionally, we know how to deal with the fallout from poor previous experiences.

 Issues Related to Sexual Identity